A life I value

 In my ideal world, my health will continue to remain stable and sustainable for years and years.
 I plan to continue eating well and exercising so that I can maintain my body for as long as possible.
 When the time comes that I need help maintaining my blood pressure, I will take medications.
 When my platelets drop, I will rest to allow my body to heal.
 And I will continue to avoid things that I know will lower my platelets, too.

 I am not going around trying to shorten my life.
 I am not endangering my life.
 I am not planning my death.

 As it stands today, my life is far from over.
-I hope that I am able to live for a long time without the need for major medical intervention.
-And I will continue to plan for my future because I know that I have one—and I know that I want one.
+I hope that I can live for a long time without the need for major medical intervention.
+And I will continue to plan for my future because I know that I have one – and I know that I want one.
 I’m not preparing for death.
 I’m merely going through the responsible process of thinking about my future.
-My decision is no different than someone creating a living will—or a last will and testimony.
+My decision is no different than someone creating a living will – or a last will and testimony.
 It’s no different than making sure that my beneficiary information is up-to-date.

 Do I value my life over that of someone else?
 No; I don’t believe that one life is more valuable than another.
-I don’t think that one person ‘deserves’ to live more than someone else.
-But I do believe that I would rather give the opportunity for life to someone else.
+I don’t think that one person “deserves” to live more than someone else.
+But I do believe that I would rather allow life to someone else.
 And I don’t believe that there is anything wrong with that.

 Also, I am well aware that regardless of when or how I die, I will leave behind people who love me.
 I don’t for a moment think that my leaving this Earth will be meaningless to most of those I know.
 I recognise very much that my passing will cause pain.
 And I know first-hand what it’s like to lose someone.
 But, I really do believe that the people I care about will understand, or at least accept, my wishes when the time comes many, many years from now.